Proposed Saraji East Mining Lease Project

 The controlling provisions are sections 18 and 18A (listed threatened species and communities) and 24D and 24E (a water resource, in relation to coal seam gas development and large coal mining development).

-The project will be assessed under the bilateral agreement between the Commonwealth and the State of Queensland (section 45 of the EPBC Act) using the EIS prepared under the Environmental Protection Act 1994 (EP Act).
+The proposed project will be assessed under the bilateral agreement between the Commonwealth and the State of Queensland (section 45 of the EPBC Act) using the EIS prepared under the Environmental Protection Act 1994 (EP Act).

 Public notification of final terms of reference (TOR)

 The process for the assessment of this project is as follows: